Eminem’s Surprise Album ‘Kamikaze’ Tops Charts In US And On Track To Break Records In Britain

 — Marshall Mathers (@Eminem) August 31, 2018

 If Britain’s charts are any source of prediction, Eminem is likely to top the US charts as well.
-As long as the album outperforms South Korea band BTS, the artist will also continue his winning streak of nine consecutive top-placing albums in his home country.
+As long as the album outperforms the South Korean band BTS, the artist will also continue his winning streak of nine consecutive top-placing albums in his home country.

 Billboard reviewed the Kamikaze album’s success in a recent article, attributing much of its success to the element of surprise in its release.
 While Revival’s release was publically planned and promoted before its release, like the release of the less-than-outstanding single “Walk on Water” and TV/Internet advertisement, Kamikaze‘s surprise entrance overwhelmed social media trends with enthusiasm.